Ramtha's School of Enlightenment: Controversy and criticism

 Various incidents within the school's grounds have been characterized as controversial.
 Glen Cunningham, in an interview with David McCarthy, describes how, one evening, Knight suggested that all students should stay there overnight because she said it would be "good for the energy".
 That was before the Great Arena (formerly used as horse stables) had been floored, and as a result there would be a lot of dust in the air.
 Cunningham says that there was a very old woman among the students, who begged him that she did not want to do this and she wanted to go home, but Ramtha said that she could stay under the protection of Ramtha and her bodyguard.
 Leaving the arena the following day, the old woman died of pneumonia (due to the dust in the air and humidity).

 Another incident which is mentioned by both Cunningham and Joe Szimhart is the practice of running blindfolded in a large fenced field.
 Szimhart mentions in particular an occasion around the year 1990, in which about 1,000 blindfolded students were directed to split up and run across the field, with their hands in the "Consciousness & Energy" position in front of them, and the exercise was meant to help the students overcome their fears.
 Szimhart recalls how many people crashed into each other, and that there were some injuries.
 A customer of his ended up with a deeply bruised shoulder and a big lump on his forehead.
 Aside from the minor injuries, a few people had to be treated at the hospital.

-In May 2022 near Spinello, a small city believed to be blessed by Knight, an Italian couple allegedly affiliated with the School committed suicide in their self-built bunker.
-The School noted that the couple had not attended any events in ten years and questioned the connection since suicide does not reflect the philosophy of the school which “celebrates life.”
-The Prosecutor’s Office in Forlì investigated the case and found no reason to suspect the suicides were linked to RSE.
+In May 2022 near Spinello, Italy, a small city believed to be blessed by Knight, an Italian couple allegedly affiliated with the School committed suicide in their self-built bunker.
+The School noted that the couple had not attended any events in ten years and questioned the connection since suicide does not reflect the philosophy of the school which "celebrates life".
+The Prosecutor's Office in Forlì investigated the case and found no reason to suspect the suicides were linked to RSE.